DARTH-git/state-transition-model-dynamics/README.md

 - Krijkamp EM, Alarid-Escudero F, Enns EA, Pechlivanoglou P, Hunink MGM, Jalal HJ.
 A multidimensional-array representation of state-transition model dynamics.

 We therefore recommend you to first read/scan this paper before using our code.
+The "Supplementary file_R code of the stylistic 3-state model.R" file is exactly similar to the code in the paper, while the Markdown file contains a details describtion of all steps of the code.

 ## Full list of Contributors: